moziya/OMSV/README.md

 # OMSV TUTORIAL
 =================================================================================
-The scrips of OMSV have been tested in Debian GNU/Linux 9.0 (stretch) and CentOS Linux release 7.3.1611 (Core) platform.
-And the matlab code was developed in Matlab R2011b (7.13.0.564) 64-bit (glnxa64).
+Here we provide the package of OMSV with all source codes (C++, bash script, and Matlab codes) and binary files.
+The scrips of OMSV have been tested in Debian GNU/Linux 9.0 (stretch) and CentOS Linux release 7.3.1611 (Core) platform and the matlab code was developed in Matlab R2011b (7.13.0.564) 64-bit (glnxa64).
+The way to start our pipeline within a few steps and the details of the programs, including input parameters and supported file formats, are shown in "Readme\_OMSV".
+All data (raw optical mapping data and alignments) are accessible at https://drive.google.com/drive/folders/0B4T3OTv54s2DbDdLRFdqdERXZkE.
+The alignment file, as well as the 2-round split alignment, of NA12878 are provided for the quick start.

 =================================================================================
 Quick Start

-To quickly try our OMSV Caller, please first download the package(OMSV.tar.gz) and alignment files of OM data (e.g. NA12878\_alignment.tar.bz2 and NA12878_split_alignment.tar.bz2) from our website http://yiplab.cse.cuhk.edu.hk/omsv/ and type following commands:
+To quickly try our OMSV Caller, please first download the package and alignment files of OM data (e.g. NA12878\_alignment.tar.bz2 and NA12878\_split\_alignment.tar.bz2) from our website http://yiplab.cse.cuhk.edu.hk/omsv/ (all data are ) and type following commands:
 >tar -xzvf OMSV.tar.gz
 >tar -jxf NA12878\_alignment.tar.bz2 -C OMSV/data
 >tar -jxf NA12878\_split\_alignment.tar.bz2 -C OMSV/data